realmorg/realm/apps/web/src/pages/docs/learn/events.md

   <main-element></main-element>
 </realm-demo>

+## Sending Data to the Parent

-You'll be happy to know that in Realms, there's a cool way to send data from a child element to its parent element using the `to:parent` attribute.
-It's a nifty feature that allows for smooth communication and data transfer between the two.
+In the world of Realms, there's a clever method for transmitting data from a child element to its parent counterpart, and it's called the `to:parent` attribute.
+This feature adds a touch of finesse to communication and data exchange between the two elements.

-When you use the `to:parent` attribute, you're essentially saying, "Hey, parent element, here's some data for you!"
-This comes in handy when you want to pass important information, like user input or selected options, from a child element to its parent.
-By doing so, you enable seamless data flow and coordination between the elements in your application.
+When you employ the `to:parent` attribute, you're essentially saying, "Dear parent element, I've got some data you might find interesting!"
+This capability proves invaluable when you need to convey vital information, such as user input or selected options, from a child element to its parent.
+By doing so, you establish a seamless conduit for data flow and coordination between elements within your application.

-So, with the `to:parent` attribute, you can easily establish a communication channel to send data from child elements to their parent elements.
-It's a fantastic way to enhance the interactivity and functionality of your Realms application by keeping everyone in the loop!
+With the `to:parent` attribute at your disposal, establishing a communication channel to transmit data from child elements to their parent counterparts becomes a breeze.
+It's a remarkable way to elevate the interactivity and functionality of your Realms application, ensuring that everyone stays in the know!

 ```html
 <custom-element name="child-element">